 Sous Chef

 The head chef’s second in command at this level the sous chef will have a great deal of responsibility within the kitchen.
-In addition, this could lead to being promoted as an executive.
+And this could lead to being promoted as an executive.

 Executive sous chef